oliver-butterley/ma2-2024/pages/skills.md

 - Use the chain rule for these higher dimensional derivatives
 - Calculate curl of a vector field (\(\nabla \times F\))
 - Calculate divergence of a vector field (\(\nabla \cdot F\))
+- Visualize and sketch vector fields
+- Visualize and sketch level sets
-- Work with level sets, find the normal to a level set surface
+- Find the normal to a level set surface
 - Identify connected and simply connected regions

 ## Extrema